-The EU Regulation provides for a transitional period of one year during which sponsors may submit their applications either in accordance with the procedure laid down in the EU Regulation or in accordance with the EU Directive (2001/20/EC) and the national regulations issued thereunder.
+The EU Regulation provides for a transitional period of three years during which the clinical trials in accordance with the EU Directive (2001/20/EC) and the national regulations issued thereunder can continue as before.

-The Ministry of Social Affairs and Health confirms the processing fees payable for clinical trials by its decree (fees for the trials according to the EU Regulation, fees for the trials according to the Directive).
+The Ministry of Social Affairs and Health confirms the processing fees payable for clinical trials by its decree (fees for the trials according to the EU Regulation and fees for the trials according to the Directive).

-Fimea will issue invoices based on the new notifications, permit applications and notifications of substantial amendments admitted for processing.
+Fimea will issue invoices based on the new applications of new trials and substantial amendments admitted for processing.
 The invoicing details of new customers shall be reported to Fimea using the customer data reporting form (see Fimea’s website for more information).
 The cover letter must clearly state the reference information (for example, reference number, PO code, project code), which must be shown in the invoice.